Project FAQs

 Answer: The minimum requirements must be met for candidates to apply to this program are listed below.
 However, the application to apply for funding will include additional questions and paperwork (i.e. verification of employment, educational experience, letter of commitment from district/special education director, etc.).

-To submit an application, the applicant must:- Be currently employed with a Joint Application (district partner).
+To submit an application, the applicant must:- Be currently employed with a Joint Applicant (district partner).

 - Demonstrate a willingness to be a special education teacher after completing the program.